 Is buying Flying Blue miles worth it?

 The Air France-KLM Flying Blue program has dynamic award pricing, though has more consistency in pricing than in the past.
-Generally speaking, saver level transatlantic business class awards cost 50,000 miles one-way, which is great.
+Generally speaking, saver level transatlantic business class awards cost 60,000 miles one-way, which is great.
+The catch is that Flying Blue has become really bad about releasing saver business class award space across the Atlantic.
+However, in other markets availability is often better.

 The way I view it, the big selling point of the Flying Blue program is that Air France and KLM make more award seats available to members of the Flying Blue program than to members of partner airline frequent flyer programs.
 Furthermore, nowadays Flying Blue allows free stopovers on awards, which is an awesome feature.

-If you’re looking to book a transatlantic award ticket, especially in business class, it’s hard to beat the value proposition of booking through Flying Blue.
-Not only is there a good amount of availability, but both Air France and KLM offer solid transatlantic business class products (read my review of KLM’s 787 business class, read my review of Air France’s A350 business class).
-I use Flying Blue miles a lot, and consistently get great value with them.
+If you’re looking to book a long haul award ticket, especially in business class, it’s hard to beat the value proposition of booking through Flying Blue.
+Not only is there a good amount of availability in some markets, but both Air France and KLM offer solid long haul business class products (read my review of KLM’s 787 business class, read my review of Air France’s A350 business class).

 Does Flying Blue have fuel surcharges on award tickets?